oracle-livelabs/oci/oci-stack-monitoring-fundamentals/access-env/access-env.md

-# Accessing the Workshop environment
+# Access the Workshop environment

 ## Introduction